andresreibel/srtGenerator/README.md

 - Support for absolute file paths and paths with special characters (including quoted paths)
 - Intelligent timestamp adjustment based on translated text length
 - **Content-aware overlap resolution** to fix overlapping subtitles
+- **Long subtitle splitting** for improved readability
-- Detailed logging of timestamp adjustments and overlap fixes
+- Detailed console output of timestamp adjustments and fixes
 - Audio compression and chunking for large files
 - Parallel processing for faster transcription
 - Retry logic for API calls